- Information

 Day 3: Fly to Tiptop Attractions in Aswan

-Savor a delightful breakfast before checking-out.
-You will then be driven to Cairo International Airport for your domestic flight to Aswan, where you meet up one of our local guides to visit Aswan High Dam:
+Savor a delightful breakfast before checking out.
+You will then be driven to Cairo International Airport for your domestic flight to Aswan, where you will meet one of our local guides to visit:

 The High Dam:

-Aswan High Dam is a huge innovative project that had been built between 1960 and 1970 during the reign of President Gamal Abd El Nasser.
+The Aswan High Dam is a massive and innovative project that was built between 1960 and 1970 during the reign of President Gamal Abdel Nasser.

-The Aswan Dam, which produced the divine Lake Nasser, one of the most significant artificial lakes in the world, played an important role for the industrial age of age as of being the main source of energy and electricity.
+The dam led to the creation of Lake Nasser, one of the largest artificial lakes in the world, and played a vital role in Egypt’s industrial age by becoming a primary source of energy and electricity.

 The Unfinished Obelisk:

-The heavenly Unfinished Obelisk sheds light on the grandeur of Queen Hatshepsut (1508-1458 BC).
-This incredible ruin, which was intended to be founded at Karnak as a sign of power and religious devotion, could have been the largest obelisk structure on earth before a crack developed in the rock leading to the abandonment of the site.
+The magnificent Unfinished Obelisk reflects the grandeur of Queen Hatshepsut (1508–1458 BC).
+Originally intended to be erected at Karnak as a symbol of power and religious devotion, it would have been the largest obelisk ever constructed if not for a crack that appeared in the stone, which caused its abandonment.

-After a delicious lunch at a restaurant, you will head out to visit:
+After a delicious lunch at a local restaurant, you will continue to visit:

 Philae Temple:

-Finally, you will check into a 5-Star hotel, where you will spend a fabulous night in Aswan.
+Finally, you will check into a 5-star hotel, where you will enjoy a relaxing overnight stay in Aswan.

 Meals: Breakfast and Lunch